newatoms/beta/_private/customers/stby/pitches/servicedesign-and-art.md

-# To show that service design influences how one perceives art
+# How service design is used in the presentation of art

 ## Goal

-To explain what service design is and how it plays a roll in everything we do
+To highlight that every interaction we have with the outside work is influenced by service design (good or bad)

 ## Method

-We look at how service design is and can be used to influence the behavior and experience of art viewers in museums and art galleries.
+we look at how service design can be used to influence how people experience art in museums and art galleries.
-We will look at the influence the direct context in which the art is presented has on the viewer, and the ways a gallery or museum as a whole influences how we look at the presented art.
-We will not look at a specific art gallery, but do collect, combine existing theories on art presentations draw conclusions and connect those to service design.
+We will look at the effects of service design on both a micro, the color of the wall, as a macro level, the prestige of the museum.
+We will not look at a specific art gallery, but discuss existing theories on art presentation.

 ## Argument

-Art and the way the creator intended it to be viewed greatly influences the behavior of the viewer and has, in our opinion, a lot to do with service design.
-This article could shed some light on what service design in a completely different context than they would expect to read about service design.
+Service design in museums can have a profound effect on experiencing a piece of art.
+It can for example try to display the piece the way the artist intended it to be displayed, but it can also change it by adding sound, place it next to a very different piece of art or place it in a gallery which tells a story.
+This article will shed some light on what service design is by highlighting it's effects in an area where most people won't expect it.

 ## Benefit